amerhakim/ministerly/installationreadme.txt

 4. Form fields not showing in installer
    - Solution: This has been fixed in the latest version

+5. "localhost redirected you too many times" after database configuration
+   - Solution: This has been fixed by setting installerCore to false in config/app.php
+   - The installer now uses correct Classera database settings instead of old OpenEMIS values

 Container Management Commands:
 -----------------------------